ygfalcon/Solsniper-zero/QUICK_START.md

 - Launch the Web UI with `python -m solhunter_zero.ui`.
 - Toggle **Full Auto Mode** in the UI to start trading with the active config.
 - Or start everything at once with `python scripts/start_all.py` (includes `depth_service`).
+- Programmatic consumers can call `solhunter_zero.bootstrap.bootstrap()` to perform the same setup steps before interacting with the library.

 ## Investor Demo